mouabbi/Movie-Recommendation-System-Collaborative-Filtering-/README.md

 2. **Item-Item Collaborative Filtering:**
    Identifies movies similar to the ones the user has rated highly and recommends them.

+3. **Matrix Factorization (SVD) :**
+    improves these techniques by uncovering latent features, which enhance the system’s ability to make personalized recommendations even in sparse datasets.
 ---

 ## 🌍 Workflow and Scenarios